 |Route Server||Connection Point||IPv4||IPv6||ASN|

-The Route Server (RS) is used to facilitate interconnection between LL-IX participants and exclude the need to establish a BGP session with each LL-IX participant individually.
-RS create a peering connection with the participants connected to that RS and retransmits BGP announcements between them.
-Once the BGP session is established, IP traffic will be exchanged transparently between BGP neighbors on the peering LAN.
+The Route Servers (RS) are used to facilitate interconnection between LL-IX participants and exclude the need to establish a BGP session with each LL-IX participant individually.
+Route Servers retransmit BGP announcements between the connected parties, thus peering via RS allows establishing connection with all the participants connected to LL-IX RS.
+Once the BGP session is established, IP traffic is exchanged transparently between BGP neighbors on the peering LAN.

 Connection to RS servers takes place via BGP protocol (RFC 4271) and can be installed with one or more RS servers where a physical connection to LL-IX equipment port is located.